ben-marino/sociallyfed-ai-workflow/docs/WORKFLOW_GUIDE.md

 ## Workflow Context: Building SociallyFed

-This workflow was specifically designed to build SociallyFed - an AI-assisted personal development application.
-The meta-irony is fitting: using AI to build an AI-powered personal development tool.
+This workflow was explicitly designed to build SociallyFed - an AI-assisted personal development application.
+The meta-irony is fitting: using AI to create an AI-powered personal development tool.

 ### Why This Workflow Exists